IvanRublev/Domo/README.md

 ### 1.4.1

-* Adaptions for Elixir v1.13
+* Improve compatibility with Elixir v1.13

 * Format string representations of an anonymous function passed to `precond/1` macro error message